The Little Way

-Ah! how many lights have I not drawn from the works of our holy Father, St. John of the Cross! –Saint Thérèse of Lisieux, The Story of a Soul: Autobiography
+Ah! how many lights have I not drawn from the works of our holy Father, St. John of the Cross!
+At the ages of seventeen and eighteen I had no other spiritual nourishment; later on,…

 Dear Mother, when meditating upon these words of Jesus, I understood how imperfect was my love for my Sisters.
 I saw I didn’t love them as God loves them.
 Ah!
 I understand now that charity…